create3000/x_ite/docs/_posts/components/Texturing/RenderedTexture.md

 ### SFBool [out] **isActive** <small class="red">not supported</small>
 {: #fields-isActive }

-The *isActive* field provides a TRUE event when node data output becomes active, and a FALSE event when node data output is stopped.
+Provides a TRUE event when the data output process becomes active, and a FALSE event when the data output process is stopped.

 ### SFNode [ ] **textureProperties** NULL <small>[TextureProperties]</small>
 {: #fields-textureProperties }